Climate change-related challenges (as per TCFD recommendations)

-In tackling the climate challenge, Total, that proposes to its shareholders in 2021 to become TotalEnergies, has set itself the ambition of being the company of responsible energies.
+In tackling the climate challenge, Total, that proposes to its shareholders in 2021 to become TotalEnergies, has set itself the ambition of being a world-class player in the energy transition.
 TotalEnergies’ aim is to provide energy that is more available, more affordable, cleaner and accessible to as many people as possible.
 In this context, the Group’s ambition is to reach carbon neutrality (net zero emissions) by 2050 together with society for all its operations.

 |TCFD correspondence table|

 |Theme||Recommended TCFD disclosures|

 Disclose the organization’s governance around climate-related risks and opportunities.

 |a) Describe the board’s oversight of climate-related risks and opportunities.

 b) Describe management’s role in assessing and managing climate-related risks and opportunities.